Qasem Soleimani: Commander of the Quds Force (1998–2020)

 Nine days later, on 20 January, "an al-Qaida-linked Sunni militant group" or "illegally armed militia group", reported by Dexter Filkins to be Asa'ib Ahl al-Haq, with the Iran-trained Hezbollah commander Ali Musa Daqduq, infiltrated the U.S. Army's Karbala Provincial Joint Coordination Headquarters and killed five American soldiers, in what was reported as "perhaps the boldest and most sophisticated" attack of the Iraq War.
 The attackers were wearing American uniforms and had American weapons.
 Following the attack, a U.S. Department of Defense official, major general Kevin Bergner, claimed the Quds Force had knowledge of and planned the attack.
 On the same day, 13 American soldiers died in a helicopter crash and seven others were killed throughout Iraq, making it the third worst day for U.S. troops during the entire war.
 Soleimani was considered one of the possible successors to the post of commander of the IRGC when General Yahya Rahim Safavi left this post in 2007.
 In 2008, he led a group of Iranian investigators looking into the death of Imad Mughniyeh.
 Soleimani helped arrange a ceasefire between the Iraqi Army and Mahdi Army in March 2008.

 Soleimani was described by an ex-CIA operative, responsible for clandestine operations, as "the single most powerful operative in the Middle East today" and the principal military strategist and tactician in Iran's effort to deter Western influence and promote the expansion of Shia and Iranian influence throughout the Middle East.
 According to General David Petraeus, who served as the US commander of the Multi-National Force in Iraq, Soleimani claimed in 2008 that he was personally responsible for the policy of Iran when it came to IRGC operations in Iraq, Syria, Afghanistan, southern Lebanon and in Gaza.
+In a 2024 analysis for The Washington Institute for Near East Policy, Jaber Rajabi argued that Soleimani managed allied militias through personal networks and direct relationships with commanders, and that his successor, Esmail Qaani, lacked the same personal authority.

 In Iraq, as the commander of the Quds Force, he was believed to have strongly influenced the organization of the Iraqi government, notably supporting the election of previous Iraqi Prime Minister Nuri Al-Maliki.

 In 2009, The Economist stated on the basis of a leaked report that Christopher R. Hill and General Raymond T. Odierno (America's two most senior officials in Baghdad at the time) met with Soleimani in the office of Iraq's president, Jalal Talabani, but withdrew the story after Hill and Odierno denied the meeting had occurred.

 On 24 January 2011, Soleimani was promoted to the rank of major general (Sarlashkar) by Supreme Leader Ali Khamenei.
 Khamenei was described as having a close relationship with him, calling Soleimani a "living martyr" and helping him financially.